opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/evs_volume_v3.html.markdown

     Changing this updates the existing volume tags.

 * `multiattach` - (Optional, Default:false) Specifies the shared EVS disk information.
     Changing this creates a new volume.

+* `kms_id` - (Optional) The Encryption KMS ID to create the volume.
+    Changing this creates a new volume.

 * `cascade` - (Optional, Default:false) Specifies to delete all snapshots associated with the EVS disk.